timofeysie/tyno-lrs/README.md

   https.createServer(sslOptions, this.express).listen(SSL_PORT)
 ```

 Sounded promising but nothing changes.
 The index.js file is still served up instead of being run.
 Time for StackOverflow.
+Posted [this question](https://stackoverflow.com/questions/51552912/heroku-nodejs-index-js-file-is-sent-as-a-response-instead-of-being-executed) (same as the Heroku question pretty much).

+The result of that is in about 12 hours, METUAN of reputation 302 pointed out that the static.json file was informing the server to serve those static files.
+Great.
+Who's advice were we following there?

+So delete that file and try again.

 ## APIs